CyberianHertz/SafexNodeOptimization/README.md

 # SafexNodeOptimization
 Tutourial to get the most out of your Safex mining machine

-**How I squeezed blood from a stone, or, "overclocking your virtual machine for fun... and hopefully profit!**
+**How I squeezed blood from a stone, or, "overclocking your virtual machine for fun... and hopefully profit!"**

 **Synopsis**: Get more hashrate out of your Safex mining rig!